Explain why the Ancient Greeks used to adorn themselves with laurel wreaths?

 In detail, for those interested!

-Ancient origins of laurel in Greece
+Mythological origin of laurel in ancient Greece

 Did you know?